-The promising results of numerous animal studies have now been confirmed in humans: the omega-3 essential fatty acids, EPA and DHA, improve fertility and extend a woman’s healthy reproductive lifespan!
+The promising results of numerous animal studies have now been confirmed in humans: the omega-3 essential fatty acids, EPA and DHA, help improve fertility and may extend a woman’s healthy reproductive lifespan!

 The omega-3s boost women’s fertility through their beneficial effects on two key markers of reproductive capability: follicle stimulating hormone and oocyte quality.

 Too much follicle stimulating hormone (FSH) hinders egg development.

 FSH is a hormone secreted by the pituitary gland that stimulates the growth of immature follicles in the ovary.
 In the first stage of follicles’ development into potential eggs, FSH is a major survival factor, rescuing the tiny developing follicles from apoptosis (programmed cell death).

 FSH peaks at about Day 3 of a woman’s menstrual cycle (Day 1 is the first day of menstrual flow).
 After Day 3, the small follicles whose growth was stimulated by FSH begin producing a compound called Inhibin B, which prevents further FSH secretion and causes FSH blood levels to drop.
 This drop in FSH levels is critical.
 It allows only the best developed, healthiest follicle to proceed on to ovulation.

 As a woman nears perimenopause, the number of small follicles that begin to develop in each menstrual cycle decreases.
 As a result, insufficient Inhibin B is produced to fully lower FSH, and blood levels of FSH begin to rise.
 Eventually, the FSH level becomes so high that a woman’s body shuts down FSH receptors.
 By the end of menopause, any remaining small follicles no longer have FSH receptors, so they do not even begin to develop.
 For these reasons, an elevated blood level of FSH is a well-known marker of dropping fertility and ovarian aging.